11011110/blog/_posts/2019-10-17-mathjax-3-jekyll.md

 If you see any mathematics glitches in any of my old or new posts, please tell me; they could be more interactions like this that I haven't spotted yet.

 ([Discuss on Mathstodon](https://mathstodon.xyz/@11011110/102982168716719916), which [also recently switched to MathJax 3](https://mathstodon.xyz/@christianp/102955345066926415))

+Edited (2019-10-31) to add: Thanks to
+Alexander Kalinin for pointing me to [the official solution](http://docs.mathjax.org/en/latest/upgrading/v2.html#changes-in-the-mathjax-api) (see final bullet point under "Changes in the MathJax API"; [via](https://github.com/mathjax/MathJax/issues/2220)).
+It does much the same replacement by text, but at MathJax processing time rather than at DOMContentLoaded time, and (I'm told) works for CDATA without special handling.